Lunar-Panel/LCLib/documentation.md

 #### `init(access_token: string, minecraft_token?: boolean): Promise<void>`

-Initiate the Client (must be the first thing you do to the Client) with either a **Microsoft Access Token** OR a **Minecraft Authed Access Token**, but you must set the second argument to true.
+Initiate the Client (must be the first thing you do to the Client) with either a **Microsoft Access Token** OR a **Minecraft Authed Access Token**, but for a minecraft token you must set the second argument to `true`.

 #### `connect(userState): Promise<void>`